Cordevall/Cordevall.Lua/README.md

 # Cordevall for Lua
 ### The open-source simple-to-use Discord bot comes to Lua!
-Cordevall for Lua takes programming in
+Cordevall for Lua takes programming in Lua to the next level.
+With simple tutorials and an extremely tired 2-person developmrent team, you will be sure to create the discord bot of your dreams!

 For more bots in different programming languages, go to: https://github.com/Eveeifyeve/DiscordBots